America Created 266,000 Jobs in November | Breitbart

 Adding to the picture of strength for the labor market, previous jobs numbers were revised up.
 September’s figure was revised up by 13,000 to 193,000.
 October was revised up by 28,000 to 156,000.
 Together, that adds 41,000 more jobs than previously reported.

 Hiring in November was strong across the board.
 Manufacturing, which had been a source of weakness in earlier reports, added 54,000 jobs.
 This was boosted by the end of the strike at General Motors, with autos adding 41,000.
+But economists, whose estimates were meant to reflect the end of the strike, had predicted just 15,000 extra jobs.

 Healthcare added 45,000 jobs, as did leisure and hospitality.
 Employment in professional and technical services grew by 31,000.